 In 2017 I left my operational leadership role at Automattic, after helping guide WooCommerce into it’s new home.
 It was a rollercoaster of emotion.

-Since then I’ve enjoyed a re-defining season – an MBA of real-life experiences.
-Getting closer to the coalface again.
+Since then I’ve enjoyed a re-defining season – focussing on family adventure, whilst attempting to diversify my professional identity a little further afield from WordPress.
 Immersing myself in new technologies, sectors, communities & curiosities.
 Meeting an array of smart, passionate entrepreneurs.

 Thanks to these experiences I’ve made a handful of investments in some inspiring, impactful and predominantly 🇿🇦 Cape Town based startups.

 Updated: September 2021